 Surface measurements#

 In this notebook we demonstrate how to retrieve surface/vertex measurements in a table and how to visualize them on the surface.
-The used example data is a derived from of AV Luque and JV Veenvliet (2023) licensed CC-BY.
+The used example data is derived from AV Luque and JV Veenvliet (2023) licensed CC-BY.
 See the creating_surfaces notebook for how to create the surface from raw imaging data.

 See also